 If your logo can pass that test, you probably have something you can move forward with as long as it’s appropriate.
 By that, I mean that it is appropriate for the rest of your brand.
 Remember, it has to fit in with the rest of your mood board.

 Being a graphic designer with experience in building brands, I wanted to take the image of the puppy holding a leaf that I used in my mood board to create a minimal mascot icon for the LeafPup brand.
-The cuteness of the mascot would attract attention while the warm, natural color palette tell our story of loyalty and warmth.
+The cuteness of the mascot would attract attention while the warm, natural color palette tell our brand story of loyalty and warmth.

 With our products being CBD infused, the leaf was made to slightly resemble a cannabis leaf without screaming “cannabis company”.
 Most importantly, the logo is simple, memorable, and entirely unique.
 It passes the test.